-Kelly Clarkson Stuns In Low-Cut & Flowing Watercolor Print Dress For ‘The Voice’ Finale
+Kelly Clarkson Stuns In Low-Cut & Flowing Watercolor-Print Dress For ‘The Voice’ Finale

-Kelly Clarkson looked stunning in a low cut and flowing watercolor print dress for The Voice finale.
-The coach, who encouraged her finalist Desz to push herself further in the competition and open herself up as an artist dressed for the occasion of her win in the stunning frock.
+Kelly Clarkson looked stunning in a low cut and flowing watercolor-print dress for The Voice finale.
+The coach, who encouraged her finalist Desz to push herself further in the competition and open herself up as an artist, dressed for the occasion of her win in the stunning frock.
 While Desz didn’t take home the winning trophy for The Voice this season, Kelly still had some encouraging words for her protegee in a video she posted to Instagram.

-Kelly’s gown featured a deep v-neckline that was banded by a sheer panel with intricate brown stitching atop it.
-The cut was to her waist which was accented with stitching as well.
-The dress had long, flowing sleeves that pulled away from her arms from her elbows down to her wrists.
+Kelly’s gown featured a deep V-neckline that was banded by a sheer panel with intricate brown stitching atop it.
+The cut was to her waist, which was accented with stitching as well.
+The dress had long, flowing sleeves that pulled away from her elbows down to her wrists.

-Multiple layers of necklaces added a bohemian touch to her look.
+Multiple layers of necklaces added a Bohemian touch to her look.

-She said in the clip that she was so thankful for Desz picking her as a coach this season, considering the singing hopeful was a four-chair turn by Kelly and Gwen Stefani, John Legend, and Blake Shelton.
+She said in the clip that she was so thankful for Desz picking her as a coach this season, considering the singing hopeful was a four-chair turn by Kelly, Gwen Stefani, John Legend, and Blake Shelton.
 Kelly admitted she always knew the gifted singer would make it to the finale.
 She expressed her grateful feelings and joked that the jacket she offered her at the beginning of the season, to entice her to join her team, swayed her.

-Kelly and Desz took the stage for an epic duet where they showed off their powerful vocals on a show-stopping rendition of Chaka Khan’s “I’m Every Woman.”
+Kelly and Desz took the stage for an epic duet where they showed off their powerful vocals for a show-stopping rendition of Chaka Khan’s “I’m Every Woman.”
 Desz would also perform a cover of Fleetwood Mac’s “Landslide” and an original single titled “Holy Ground.”

 “What female singer that loves to wail doesn’t want to sing ‘I’m Every Woman?'”
 Kelly said prior to their duet.
 “I think we’re both very powerful, confident women, too.
 It kind of felt like the perfect song.”